 Cleo Aukland ’17

 Cleo is so excited to be part of the Farnham Writers’ Center staff!
-She is a sophomore majoring in French and minoring in Creative Writing, enjoys loudly singing along to Broadway showtunes, constantly making and drinking tea, and covering every available inch of wall space in her dorm room with posters.
+She is a senior majoring in French and minoring in Creative Writing, enjoys loudly singing along to Broadway showtunes, constantly making and drinking tea, and covering every available inch of wall space in her dorm room with posters.
 She has spent a lot of time working with students in a range of subjects for many years, will sail an Opti boat single handedly to Australia, and will gladly read any Harry Potter fanfiction you’ve written.

 Brandon Blackburn ’17

 Brandon is an English Major with minors in German and Art.
 He is from NYC, and as a result, is baffled by the fact that he can see the tops of all the buildings in Waterville.
 When he isn’t sleeping in Miller, he is usually sleeping somewhere else or climbing with the CMC.
 He also likes photography, grammar, and apples.
 He hates referring to himself in the third person.